Get the facts in YOUR language:

 - Psychology professor Jennifer Connolly, in collaboration with professor Kathy Li of Xi’an University, China, examined patterns of romantic development in Chinese high school and university students.

-- Geography professor Lucia Lo’s international research interests and writing focus on retail internationalization and consumer behaviour in Chinese cities.
+- Geography professor Lucia Lo’s international research interests and writing focus on retail internationalization and consumer behavior in Chinese cities.

 - The Schulich Executive Education Centre has international offices in Beijing and Shanghai, China.